durjoydutta/facebase/README.md

 - **Frontend:** Deploy the Next.js app (e.g., Vercel).
 Ensure the `NEXT_PUBLIC_SUPABASE_*` variables and `NEXT_DEPLOYED_URL` are configured in the hosting environment.
 - **Backend:** Supabase handles auth, database, storage, and RLS policies.
 No custom server is required.
 - **Edge caching:** API routes like `/api/dashboard` are marked `force-dynamic` where necessary to ensure up-to-date data.
-- **Future hardware integrations:** `/api/recognize` forwards decisions to `/api/facebase`, which relays them to an optional Raspberry Pi webhook (see `raspberry/` for the companion server).
-In development the app automatically falls back to `http://localhost:8080/webhook`, so you can run both services on the same machine without extra configuration.
+- **Future hardware integrations:** The system now uses MQTT for real-time communication.
+The Next.js app publishes access decisions to `facebase/access` and listens for motion on `facebase/motion`.
+See `raspberry/README.md` for the Pi client setup.

 ---